 How to construct an isosceles triangle or a rhombus?

 The above construction steps can also be used to construct an isosceles triangle or a rhombus.

 We have constructed 4 isosceles triangles; AQB, ARB, QAR and ARB.
 We have also constructed a rhombus AQBR.

-The following video shows how to construct a perpendicular bisector of a line segment.
+How to construct a perpendicular bisector of a line segment?

-The following video shows how to bisect a line segment using only a compass and straightedge.
+How to bisect a line segment using only a compass and straightedge?

 Forming either a Rhombus or a Kite and then joining opposite vertices with perpendicular diagonals bisecting each other.

 How to Find the Midpoint of a Line Segment Using a Perpendicular Bisector

 In this tutorial about geometric constructions, we walk through how to locate the mid-point of a line segment without a ruler, using a math compass and a straightedge.
 We can find the mid-point by draw a perpendicular bisector.